 i.
-Tricyclics and older agents.
+Tricyclics and other agents.

-(e.g., amitriptyline, nortriptyline, doxepin, desipramine, imipramine, trazodone).
+(e.g., amitriptyline, nortriptyline, doxepin, desipramine, imipramine, trazodone.

-- A) Description Serotonergics, typically tricyclic antidepressants (TCAs), are utilized for their serotonergic properties as increasing CNS serotonergic tone can help decrease pain perception in non-antidepressant dosages.
+- A) Description Serotonergics, typically tricyclic antidepressants (TCAs), are utilized for their serotonergic properties as increasing CNS serotonergic tone can help decrease pain perception in nonantidepressant dosages.
 Amitriptyline is known for its ability to repair Stage 4 sleep architecture, a frequent problem found in chronic pain patients and to treat depression, frequently associated with chronic pain.
-However, higher doses may produce more cholinergic side effects than newer tricyclics such as nortriptyline and desipramine.
-Doxepin and trimipramine also have sedative effects. - B) Indications Some formulations are FDA approved for depression and anxiety.
+However, higher doses may produce more anticholinergic side effects than newer tricyclics such as nortryptyline and desiprimine.
+Doxepin and trimipramine also have sedative effects. - B) Indications As of the time of this guideline writing, some formulations are FDA approved for depression and anxiety.
 For the purposes of this guideline, they are recommended for neuropathic pain and insomnia.
-They are not recommended as a drug treatment for depression.
+They are not a recommended drug treatment for depression.
 There is good evidence that gabapentin is not superior to amitriptyline.
-Given the cost of gabapentin it is recommended that patients who are medically appropriate to undergo a trial of lower cost tricyclic before use of gabapentin.

-- C) Major Contraindications Cardiac disease or dysrhythmia, glaucoma, prostatic hypertrophy, seizures, high suicide risk, uncontrolled hypertension and orthostatic hypotension.
+Given the cost of gabapentin, it is recommended that patients who are medically appropriate to undergo a trial of lower cost tricyclic before use of gabapentin. - C) Major Contraindications Cardiac disease or dysrhythmia, glaucoma, prostatic hypertrophy, seizures, high suicide risk, uncontrolled hypertension and orthostatic hypotension.
 A screening cardiogram may be done for those 40 or older, especially if higher doses are used. - D) Dosing and Time to Therapeutic Effect Varies by specific tricyclic.
 Low dosages, less than 100 mg are commonly used for chronic pain and/or insomnia.
-Lower doses decrease side effects and cardiovascular risks. - E) Major Side Effects Side effects vary according to the medication used; however, the side effect profile for all of these medications is generally higher in all areas except GI distress, which is more common among the SSRIs and SNRIs.
+Lower doses decrease side effects and cardiovascular risks.

+- E) Major Side Effects Side effects vary according to the medication used, however, the side effect profile for all of these medications is generally higher in all areas except GI distress, which is more common among the SSRIs and SNRIs.
 Anticholinergic side effects include, but not limited to, dry mouth, sedation, orthostatic hypotension, cardiac arrhythmia, urinary retention, and weight gain.
-Patients should also be monitored for suicidal ideation and drug abuse. - F) Drug Interactions Tramadol (may cause seizures, both also increase serotonin/norepinephrine, so serotonin syndrome is a concern), clonidine, cimetidine, sympathomimetics, valproic acid, warfarin, carbamazepine, bupropion, anticholinergics, quinolones. - G) Recommended Laboratory Monitoring Renal and hepatic function.
-EKG for those on high dosages, or with cardiac risk. - ii.
-Selective serotonin reuptake inhibitors (SSRIs) (e.g., citalopram, fluoxetine, paroxetine, sertraline are not recommended for neuropathic pain.
+Patients should also be monitored for suicidal ideation and drug abuse. - F) Drug Interactions Tramadol (may cause seizures, both also increase serotonin/norephinephrine, so serotonin syndrome is a concern), clonidine, cimetidine, sympathomimetics, valproic acid, warfarin, carbamazepine, bupropion, anticholinergics, and quinolones. - G) Recommended Laboratory Monitoring Renal and hepatic function.
+EKG for those on high dosages or with cardiac risk. - ii.
+Selective serotonin reuptake inhibitors (SSRIs) (e.g., citalopram, fluoxetine, paroxetine, and sertraline are not recommended for neuropathic pain.
 They may be used for depression. - iii.
-Selective Serotonin Nor-epinephrine Reuptake Inhibitor (SSNRI)/Serotonin Nor-epinephrine Reuptake Inhibitors (SNRI). - A) Description Venlafaxine, duloxetine, and milnacipran. - B) Indications At the time of this guideline writing, duloxetine has been FDA approved for treatment of diabetic neuropathic pain and chronic musculoskeletal pain.
+Selective Serotonin Norepinephrine Reuptake Inhibitor SSNRI and Serotonin Norepinephrine Reuptake Inhibitors (SNRI). - A) Description Venlafaxine, duloxetine and milnacipran - B) Indications At the time of this guideline writing, formulations of duloxetine has been FDA approved for treatment of diabetic neuropathic pain and chronic musculoskeletal pain.
 There is good evidence that it is superior to placebo for neuropathic pain at doses of 60mg or 120mg.
 There is some evidence that it is comparable to pregabalin and gabapentin.

-As of the time of this guideline writing, formulations of venlafaxine hydrochloride has been FDA approved for generalized anxiety disorder.
-There is some evidence it is modestly effective in diabetic neuropathic pain at doses of 150 to 225 mg.
+As of the time of this guideline writing, formulations of venlafaxine hydrochloride is FDA approved for generalized anxiety disorder.
+There is some evidence that it is modestly effective in diabetic neuropathic pain at doses of 150 to 225 mg.
 There is no evidence of superiority over tricyclics.

-As of the time of this guideline writing formulations of milnacipran have been FDA approved for treatment of fibromyalgia and has a success rate similar to imipramine.
+As of the time of this guideline writing, formulations of milnacipran have been FDA approved for treatment of fibromyalgia and has a success rate similar to imipramine.
 It is not recommended in patients as a first or second line treatment and is reserved for patients who fail other regimes due to side effects.